 - Consider in each case how the rights granted have an effect on the other provisions in the agreement.
 For example, the right to place a logo on certain materials could also require a licence to use the logo, with appropriate provisions around approval of the materials.

-- The term of the sponsorship agreement needs to be considered depending on the nature of the deal – e.g. is the arrangement for a fixed term (perhaps a specific concert tour or season) or is it for a one-off event or series of events.
+- Consider whether the term of the sponsorship agreement requires further thought in the context of the type of deal that has been agreed - e.g. is the arrangement for a fixed term (perhaps a specific concert tour or season) or is it for a one-off event or series of events?

-- A sponsor may require an option to renew sponsorship or a right of first refusal to future events, and it is not unusual for an agreement to contain a right to match any future offers from competing sponsors for future seasons.
-Consideration should be given to the specific terms of those rights.
+- Consider whether the sponsor requires an option to renew its sponsorship or a right of first refusal to future events.
+It is not unusual for an agreement to contain a right to match any future offers from competing sponsors for future periods of time.

-- Does the sponsor require any bespoke termination rights in addition to the usual rights for breach and insolvency?
+- Consider whether the sponsor requires any bespoke termination rights in addition to the (more) usual rights for breach and insolvency.

-- Consider whether there are any outcomes which are likely to devalue the sponsorship to the extent the sponsor is likely to want to walk away.
-For example, if a concert does not sell enough tickets, a celebrity or sportsperson is accused of taking drugs, or an organisation suffers an embarrassing scandal.
+- Consider whether there are any outcomes which are likely to devalue the sponsorship, and whether the sponsor should have an ability to exit the arrangement in such circumstances.
+For example, if a concert does not sell enough tickets, a celebrity or sportsperson is accused of undesirable behaviour, or an organisation suffers an embarrassing scandal.

 - Consider whether the sponsorship fee will be paid as a one-off fee or in instalments.
-Instalments may give better protection if the event is an on-going one or if the relationship is an unhappy one, although if this is a concern it is worth building into the contract an ability either to claw back certain payments or cease to have liability for remaining instalments where the relationship deteriorates part way through the term.
+Instalments may give better protection if the event is on-going or if the relationship is an unhappy one, although if this is a concern it may be worth considering whether the sponsor should have an ability either to claw back certain payments or cease to have liability for remaining instalments where the relationship deteriorates part way through the term.

-- Consider if the sponsorship fees are only to be applied for certain purposes.
+- Consider if the sponsorship fees are only to be applied by the sponsored party for certain purposes.

-- The tax implications of the sponsorship fee and of providing any promotional products to the event need to be considered.
-Especially if the event is an international one, as this may give rise to double taxation.
+- Consider the tax implications of the sponsorship fee and (where relevant) of providing any related promotional products, particularly if there is an international component, as this may give rise to double taxation.

 - Note the comment above in relation to image rights arrangements.

-- A sponsor will need to ensure that its name and/or trade mark are placed in an appropriate position only and that the sponsor has final approval as to its use, as well as any other endorsement of the brand by the sponsored party (e.g. in any advertising campaigns).
+- Consider whether the sponsor wishes to ensure that its name and/or trade mark are placed in an appropriate position only and that the sponsor has final approval as to its use, as well as any other endorsement of the brand by the sponsored party (e.g. in any advertising campaigns).
 If the sponsor has brand guidelines then these may also need to be applied.

-- The sponsor should consider any IP licensed and the agreement might then contemplate what will happen to any goodwill generated through the arrangement – a sponsor may wish to ensure that this follows ownership of the relevant marks.
+- Consider if the agreement should also contemplate what will happen to any goodwill generated through the arrangement - a sponsor may wish to ensure that this follows ownership of the relevant marks.

-- The sponsor may also wish to retain control over any IP-related proceedings.
+- Consider whether the sponsor requires control over any IP-related proceedings.

-- Details of the times and dates of the event ought to be clearly set out, along with what happens if these change or the event is postponed or cancelled.
+- Consider whether the times and dates of the event are firm and how these are described in the agreement, along with what happens if these change or the event is postponed or cancelled.

-- Similarly, a list might be included as to who will be responsible for which parts of the event and any specific requirements for the event (e.g. official licences or permits).
+- Similarly, consider whether to include a list as to who will be responsible for which parts of the event and any specific requirements for the event (e.g. official licences or permits).

-- The sponsor may require that the event organiser has insurance or grants it an indemnity if a claim is brought against the sponsor for any liabilities arising out of the event.
+- Consider whether the sponsor requires that the event organiser has insurance or grants it an indemnity if a claim is brought against the sponsor for any liabilities arising out of the event.

 - Depending on the type of sponsorship deal, there may be regulatory issues to consider.
 For example, sporting association requirements or broadcasting codes of practice.

-- Depending upon the restrictive covenants and exclusivity provisions, competition law advice may need to be taken.
+- Depending upon the restrictive covenants and exclusivity provisions, consider whether competition law advice is required.

-- If a sponsor is not officially linked to the relevant event, consider whether the sponsor has appreciated the legal impact and/or risks of any ambush marketing strategy.
+- If a sponsor is not officially linked to any wider event or context in which the sponsored party is likely to operate, consider whether the sponsor has appreciated the legal impact and/or risks of any ambush marketing strategy.